 Lending a helping hand in this way lets them know they can ask for help when they’re having trouble instead of trying on their own and creating a mess.
 But if you don’t want them to have that item, use a soft voice to explain why you are taking it away and offer a substitute.

 Distract and divert their attention

-A different method would be to distract and divert.
+Another method when safety is not at stake is to distract and divert.
 Call their name to grab their attention.
-Once they're fixated on you, call them over to you and show them something else they'll like that is safe.
+Once they’re fixated on you, call them over to you and show them something else they’ll like that is safe.

-This can also work during tantrums to distract them from what they're upset about in the first place.
+This can also work before a tantrum starts to distract them from what they’re becoming upset about in the first place.

 Think like your toddler

-It's easy to become upset when your child is making a mess.
-Today, they've drawn all over the walls with their crayons.
+It’s easy to become upset when your child is making a mess.
+Today, they’ve drawn all over the walls with their crayons.
 Yesterday, they tracked in dirt from playing in the backyard.
-Now you're left to clean up the dirt.
+Now you’re left to clean it all up.